Outdoor Geology Laboratory Virtual Tour – 1b Granite Pegmatite

 This is a light gray to white rock that contains obvious large mineral crystals.

-Figure 1: The granite pegmatite boulder at Northern Wake Campus.
+Figure 1: The granite pegmatite boulder at Scott Northern Wake Campus

-Figure 3: Granite pegmatite showing a large muscovite crystal to the right of center in the image (it is a slightly darker oval).
-Black ballpoint pen for scale.
+Figure 3: Granite pegmatite showing a large muscovite crystal to the right of center in the image, seen as a slightly darker oval.
+(Black ballpoint pen for scale)

 Figure 4: A close-up of the granite pegmatite showing the immense size of a white feldspar crystal.
 The crystal is located just below the black ballpoint pen and is almost as long as the pen.

 Figure 5: Another close-up of the granite pegmatite showing a massive feldspar crystal.
 This one surrounds the black ballpoint pen and is nearly twice as long as the pen and at least as tall as the pen is long.

 Granite pegmatite forms when molten rock material with a high silicate content cools and crystallizes very slowly deep within the Earth’s crust.
 In order for the minerals to get so big, the rock must have cooled for a long time, and likely there were other factors at play, such as super-heated, mineral-rich water circulating through the magma as it cooled.

 How would a geologist figure out how it formed using rock characteristics?